-SBB's Annual General Meeting 2019 will take place on 29 April 2019 in Stockholm.
-Shareholders have the right to raise issues for discussion at the Annual General Meeting, subject to written requests has been received by the Board by March 11, 2019 at the latest.
+SBB's Annual General Meeting 2020 will take place on 27 April 2020 in Stockholm.
+Shareholders have the right to raise issues for discussion at the Annual General Meeting, subject to written requests has been received by the Board by 9 March, 2020 at the latest.
 Contact information is available on the company's website, www.sbbnorden.se.
 SBB always strives for the Board, the management team, the nomination committee and the auditor to be present at the annual general meeting.
 The Annual General Meeting is, according to the Swedish Companies Act, the company's highest decision-making body and it is at a general meeting that shareholders have the right to make decisions regarding the company.
 Rules governing the Annual General Meeting are included in the Swedish Companies Act, the Code and Articles 7 - 9 of the Articles of Association.
-Apart from what is stipulated by law regarding a shareholders' right to participate in the Annual General Meeting, SBB's Articles of Association state that pre-notification to the Annual General Meeting shall take place no later than the date stated in the notice to the meeting.
+Apart from what is stipulated by law regarding a shareholders' right to participate in the Annual General Meeting, SBB's Articles of Association state that prenotification to the Annual General Meeting shall take place no later than the date stated in the notice to the meeting.
 Notice of the Annual General Meeting is made by keeping the notice available on the company's website and being advertised in domestic newspapers.
 At the same time as the notice is given, an announcement is made in Dagens Nyheter.
 The General Meeting shall be held at the place where the Board has its registered office, i.e. Stockholm and the Annual General Meeting shall be held within six months from the end of the financial year.
 The company's financial year runs from 1 January to 31 December.

-At SBB's Annual General Meeting 2018, among other things, a decision was made to authorize the Board of Directors, on one or more occasions for the period until the end of the next Annual General Meeting, with or without deviation from the shareholders' preferential rights, to make a decision on a new share issue of all share classes existing in the Articles of Association and warrants and / or convertibles with the right to subscribe / convert to all share classes in the Articles of Association.
+At SBB's Annual General Meeting 2019, among other things, a decision was made to authorize the Board of Directors, on one or more occasions for the period until the end of the next Annual General Meeting, with or without deviation from the shareholders' preferential rights, to make a decision on a new share issue of all share classes existing in the Articles of Association and warrants and / or convertibles with the right to subscribe / convert to all share classes in the Articles of Association.
 The number of stock and / or preference shares, warrants or convertibles that may be issued on the basis of the authorization shall not be limited in any other way than that which follows from the limits of the articles of association in force at any time concerning share capital and number of shares.
-This authorization was exercised by the Board once in 2018 through the issue of 600,000 new ordinary Class B shares.
+This authorization was exercised by the Board three times in 2019 through the issue of totally 505,468,284 new ordinary Class B shares and 30,021,721 new ordinary Class D shares.
+The Board's utilization of the authorization mainly comprises, in part, a rights issue to the Company's shareholders and, in part, payment of shares in connection with a public takeover offer to the shareholders of Hemfosa Fastigheter AB (publ).